spiral/docs/docs/en/framework/container.md

 ### Inflector

-An inflector allows you to manipulate an object before returning it from the container.
+An inflector allows you to manipulate an object after creating it in the container.
 This is particularly useful for applying common modifications or injections to objects of a specific type.

 ```php